 FORGING PROCESSES Metal Forging Drop Forging Hammers Heading Or Upset Forging Metal Piercing Metal Sizing Roll Forging Swaging Or Radial Forging Metal Hobbing Metal Ball Forging Orbital Forging Ring Forging Riveting Metal Coining Isothermal Forging Trimming Of Forged Parts High Energy Rate Forging MANUFACTURING PROCESSES Metal Casting Metal Forming Metal Rolling Metal Extrusion Metal Drawing Sheet Metal Powder Processes

 Hydraulic And Mechanical Presses

 The crank press uses a crank link attached to a drive shaft.
 The crank link rotates with the drive shaft and is attached to a connecting rod by a rotational joint.
 The connecting rod rocks back and forth during the motion of the crank.
-The connecting rod is in turn attached to a ram by a rotational joint.
+The connecting rod is, in turn, attached to a ram by a rotational joint.
 The ram operates in a slider joint and travels a one dimensional path in both directions.
-It is through this path that the crank press delivers it energy.
+It is through this path that the crank press delivers its force.
 The crank press does allow for a stoke of a relatively long distance.

 Knuckle Joint Press

 The knuckle joint press translates the energy of a motor through a powerful linkage design, and is capable of delivering a tremendous amount of force.
 The drive shaft crank rotates completely.
 The links are well grounded to support such pressure.